 LOST CREEK RESERVOIR: rainbow trout, spring Chinook, bass

 The surface temperature was 64F on Tuesday morning.
 Trout anglers will probably want to fish deep in the main body of the reservoir.
 Trout fishing is probably still best upstream of the Hwy 62 Bridge.
 Water temperatures will continue to improve for trout anglers in September and October.
 Anglers caught smallmouth on spinners and crankbaits recently.
 Lost Creek Reservoir is 43 percent full.
 All boat ramps are accessible.

 MEDCO POND: rainbow trout, largemouth bass, bluegill

-Fishing for bluegill and bass has been good, and a few stocked rainbow trout may still be available.
-Fishing is best early and late in the day.
+Fishing for bluegill and bass should be good early and late in the day.